somykOS/brewery/DATAPACK.md

   "visual": {
     // Changes base item
     "item": "minecraft:potion",
-    // Additional nbt data that should be attached to item.
+    // Additional components data that should be attached to item.
 Optional "components": {/* ITEM COMPONENT DATA */},
     // Model identifier used for server resource pack.
+Optional, currently only works on initial loading or pack recreation.
-Optional "model": "minecraft:item/dragon_breath"
+    "model": "minecraft:item/dragon_breath"
   },
   // Value of alcohol added to player, has "quality" and "age" parameters